-This is not legal advice, just first hand info on what I’ve done in the past to sell stuff online and offline also.
-Also keep in mind that every state may be different so verify with your state to see what and if any of the information shared today pertains to you.
+This is not legal advice, just first-hand info on what I’ve done in the past to sell stuff online and offline also.
+Also, keep in mind that every state may be different, so verify with your state to see what and if any of the information shared today pertains to you.

-Right off the bat, you do NOT need to be licensed as a nail technician to start selling press-ons, you are not physically working with the public.
+Right off the bat, you do NOT need to be licensed as a nail technician to start selling press-ons because you are not physically working with the public.

 So how to easily start selling online legally?

 Select whether you will be a sole proprietor or limited liability company.